-9.3.4.2 Beginning and Ending Object Account and Subsidiary Fields
+9.3.4.2 G/L Tab

-Make sure that you include all bank accounts that apply to a given general ledger cash type.
+You must include all bank accounts that apply to a given general ledger cash type.
 If you omit a bank account, the net operating forecast amount for that cash type, which appears on the Cash Forecast Analysis form, does not include that bank account and subsequent opening balances are incorrect.